johnexzy/johnexzy/README.md

-# Hi there, I am John Oba | afrodev👋
+# Hi there 👋

 This is an exploration zone, somethings are broken or half baked.

 ## Me in tech
-I am passionate about modern frontend: module federation, micro frontends, Jamstack, state machines, test-driven development (TDD), system designs and web animations.
 Focused on optimizing web performance, utilizing effective component design patterns, prioritizing accessibility (a11y), and implementing server-side rendering (SSR) and static-site generation (SSG) strategies.
 Experienced in developing highly reusable and Typescript-driven component libraries.

+## Interest
+module federation, micro frontends, Jamstack, state machines, test-driven development (TDD), system designs and web animations.

 ## Core : Node + TS, Vuejs, ReactJs, and PHP (anyother thing to get it SHIPPED)